A Brief Biography of a Little Known Initiate

 Another interesting reference to Maji is found in a letter written by Col. Olcott to Francesca Arundale, in which he mentions having been visited at night by the Master M. and Maji together, in their astral bodies.

-By 1885, Damodar had reached such a degree of spiritual development and progress that the Master K.H. decided that it was time for him to go and live with the Masters in Tibet, in order to learn from them direct and in person, just as HPB had done two decades previously in preparation for her great Theosophical mission and work for humanity.
+By 1885, Damodar had reached such a degree of spiritual development and progress that the Master K.H. decided that it was time for him to go and live with the Masters in Tibet or, perhaps more precisely, the Trans-Himalayan region, in order to learn from them direct and in person, just as HPB had done two decades previously in preparation for her great Theosophical mission and work for humanity.
 The Master just mentioned, who was Damodar’s Guru, helped to plan the journey for him, including its various physical and spiritual stages.
 Part of this involved going to meet Maji again and staying with her for several days.

 In the very interesting diary he left behind, Damodar records that on 8th March he “reached Benares and went to Maji’s ashram.
 Had long talks with her both morning and afternoon.
 She spoke about Subba Row, and told me things which he had only lately spoken to me in private.
 Also spoke about Bawaji and said things known only to Mme.
 B. and myself.
 Said various other startling things.”